technologiestiftung/giessdenkiez-de/readme-new.md

         - `VITE_MAPBOX_TREES_TILESET_URL` change value to point to the newly created Mapbox layer containing the trees of your city
     - Reload the `.env` file: `direnv allow`
     - Restart the App: `npm run dev`
-    - Visit `http://localhost:5173` in the browser, you should see a map with the trees of your city
+    - Visit `http://localhost:5173` in the browser, you should see a map with the trees of your city. 🎉

 ## Step 3: Deploy and automate
 ### After executing the following steps, you will have a working version of Gieß den Kiez (for your own city) deployed and automated.
+- Create accounts for the following services:
+    - Mapbox https://www.mapbox.com/ for providing the Map
+    - Supabase https://supabase.com/ for hosting Database + API
+    - Vercel https://vercel.com/ for hosting the Frontend
+    - Pipedream https://pipedream.com/ for regularly scheduling Github actions
+- Fork the repositories into your organization:
+    - Frontend: `technologiestiftung/giessdenkiez-de.git`
+    - Backend / Database: `technologiestiftung/giessdenkiez-de-postgres-api.git`
+    - DWD Harvester: `technologiestiftung/giessdenkiez-de-dwd-harvester.git`
+    - Pumpen Harvester: `technologiestiftung/giessdenkiez-de-osm-pumpen-harvester.git`
+- Create a Supabase account at https://supabase.com/ and create a new project
+    - Change directory to `giessdenkiez-de-postgres-api` repository locally
+    - Run `npx supabase link` and follow the command line prompts to link the local Supabase setup to your remote Supabase project
+    - Run `npx supabase db push` to push all database migrations to the remote Supabase project
+    - Manually insert the dataset of trees in your city to the remote database table `trees`.
+- Create a Vercel account at https://vercel.com/ for hosting the Frontend